makkus/freckles/src/freckles/doc/security.md

 - if local:
     - check the username in the 'target' variable
         - if the user in the target variable is the same as the one running *freckles*
-            - check if the current user can do 'passwordless sudo'
+            - check if the current user can do 'password-less sudo'
                 - if it can, do no further check and use that to get elevated privileges whenever necessary
-            - if it can't do passwordless sudo, ask for the users password and use that down the line (if the user does not have sudo permissions at all, the run will fail eventually)
+            - if it can't do password-less sudo, ask for the users password and use that down the line (if the user does not have sudo permissions at all, the run will fail eventually)
         - if the user in the target var is different than the one running *freckles*
             - use/change 'ssh' as connection type instead of 'local'
             - assume the login user will have password-less sudo access (or is 'root', in which case the question is moot)